filecoin-project/filecoin-docs/docs/storage-provider/how-storage-works.md

 Additionally, providers submit storage proofs regularly to the chain.
 This enables them to obtain _storage fees_ from the clients that have made deals with them.

-Additional details about this can be found in the [mining rewards](mining-rewards.md) section.
+Additional details about this can be found in the [storage rewards](storage-rewards.md) section.